aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-extended-attributes-of-a-project/_index.md

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithExtendedAttributes-CreateExtendedAttributes-CreateExtendedAttributes.cs" >}}

 ## **Writing Updated Extended Attribute Definitions and Values to MPP**
-Aspose.Tasks supports updating extended attribute data in a Microsoft Project MPP file and save it back.
+Aspose.Tasks for .NET supports updating extended attribute data in a Microsoft Project MPP file and save it back.

 The example code below adds new extended attributes of the [Resource](https://apireference.aspose.com/tasks/net/aspose.tasks/extendedattributeresource) and [Task](https://apireference.aspose.com/tasks/net/aspose.tasks/extendedattributetask) types to the source MPP file.
 The steps involved in this activity are: